tangxianqiang/LightRefresh/README.md

 	        implementation 'com.github.BLCodes:LightRefresh:1.0.3-beta'
 	}
 ```
-2.use a framlayout to wrap the BounceLayout and header or footer,eg:
+2.use a framlayout(must!!!) to wrap the BounceLayout and header or footer,eg:

  ```
 <?xml version="1.0" encoding="utf-8"?>